dersuchendee/aesthetics-kg/user-stories/US3_Marketing_specialist.md

 Using **AestheticsKG**, Sofia can identify potential brand alignment opportunities.
 She needs to know not only which visual motifs define a style, but also which **iconic figures**, **brands**, and **values** are already baked into that aesthetic's DNA.
 This prevents "brand-wash" and helps create authentic connections with communities.

 ### 3. Competency Questions & SPARQL Implementation
-Sofia uses the ontology to answer these strategic questions:
+Sofia uses the ontology to answer these questions:

 1. **CQ1:** Which iconic figures are most associated with a given aesthetic?
 ```sparql